One-Rehearsal Anthems for the Small Church Choir

 If you work with a small church choir, you know the challenges of having an anthem (or two!) ready every Sunday.

-Perfect for Sundays when you haven't had a rehearsal, or times when you have a slimmer crowd (think holiday weekends or during the summer), here are a few quick ways to create no-fuss, instant anthems for your choir:
+Perfect for Sundays when you haven't had a midweek rehearsal, or times when you have a smaller group (think holiday weekends or during the summer), here are a few ideas to create instant anthems for your choir, plus several ready-to-use resources to add to your music library.

 Instant Anthem Ideas for Small Church Choirs